Working with Views

-- Go back to Project > Project Properties.
-You should see that the check box for Enable 'on the fly' CRS transformation (OTF) is now checked.
-Apparently QGIS detected the fact that the spatial reference property settings for the layers we added are not all same, so it engaged the OTF capability.
+- Go back to Project > Properties.
+You should see that the checkbox for No CRS is now unchecked.
+Apparently, QGIS detected the fact that the spatial reference property settings for the layers we added are not all the same, so it engaged the on-the-fly projection capability.

-- Un-check the box for Enable 'on the fly' CRS transformation (OTF) and hit the Apply button.
+- Check the No CRS box again, and hit the Apply button.

 Close the Project Properties dialog.

 - Spend a few minutes playing with the view (zoom to the extent of the different layers and turn the views on and off).
-You will note that, indeed, without the OTF engaged the fact that some of the layers are in lon/lat coordinates and some are in meters based on an equal area map projection becomes apparent; cities, states, vw_capitals and vw_cities_2163 (the one based on the original geom column) align correctly with one another but they do not align with the other vw_cities_2163 (the one based on the geom_2163 column) and vw_states_2163.
+You will note that, indeed, without the on-the-fly projection engaged, the fact that some of the layers are in lon/lat coordinates and some are in meters based on an equal area map projection becomes apparent; cities, states, vw_capitals and vw_cities_2163.geom align correctly with one another, but they do not align with vw_cities_2163.geom_2163 and vw_states_2163.

 To get all of the layers to realign with one another, we would need to re-enable on-the-fly re-projection.